El Jicaro CarePoint

 Education: Help the educational process with a tutoring program during after-school hours.
 At the same time, we want to involve the parents in the educational process.
 To accomplish this, we want to conduct three training sessions during the year where qualified people will be invited to share with parents about the value of education.
 We will integrate technology in the learning process and new school regulations are issued, giving the children access to internet, printing and photocopying materials and access to a tablet to download their homework.

-Monthly gifts from your community members through the Friendship Model will support the regular activities of the CarePoint; however, these gifts do not cover all programming needs.
+Monthly gifts from your community members through the Friendship Model are supporting the regular activities of the CarePoint; however, these gifts do not cover all programming needs.
 We often request funds to support medical, education, and nutrition needs to supplement things like medical emergencies, higher education costs for some students, and even special nutritional support.

 *estimated costs over 10 years